HackYourFuture/JavaScript/Week2/README.md

 ## Finished?

 Are you finished with going through the materials?
 Give yourself a pat on the back because you rock!
 It is time to combine everything you have learned and start practicing them vigorously.
 Have a look at the exercises [here](./MAKEME.md) and try to make as many of them as you can.
-This week there will be homework to do and hand in, so don't forget to do that!
-If you haven't set up the homework repository yet, have a look at your class repo.
+This week there will be an assignment to do and hand in, so don't forget to do that!
+If you haven't set up the assignment repository yet, have a look at your class repo.